The 10 best things to buy at Trader Joe’s for metabolic health

 8. Chomps Grass-Fed Beef, Turkey, or Venison Sticks

-Per serving (1 stick): 90 calories, 6 g fat (2.5 g sat), 0 g carbs, 0 g fiber, 0 g sugars, 9 g protein, 290 mg sodium
+Per serving (1 stick): 90 calories, 6 g fat (2.5 g sat), 0 g carbs, 0 g fiber, 0 g sugars, 9 g protein, 290 mg sodium Price: $1.79 each

 9. Wild-Caught Unsalted Sardines in Spring Water

 Tinned fish are pretty much straight protein, especially when packed in water instead of oil.
 That packaging also keeps the flavor of these sustainably wild-caught sardines mild and the meat plump.
 Best of all, they’re a great way to get more omega-3 fatty acids in your diet.
-Some research suggests that consuming more omega 3s may improve insulin sensitivity in some populations, such as people with metabolic dysfunction.
+Some research suggests that consuming more omega-3s may improve insulin sensitivity in some populations, such as people with metabolic dysfunction.
 Plus, because you eat these small fish whole—including the bones (they’re so tiny you won’t even notice)—you’ll get up to one-quarter of your daily calcium at the same time.

-Per serving (1 tin): 130 calories, 7 g fat (1.5 g sat), 0 g carbs, 0 g fiber, 0 g sugars, 17 g protein, 200 mg sodium
+Per serving (1 tin): 130 calories, 7 g fat (1.5 g sat), 0 g carbs, 0 g fiber, 0 g sugars, 17 g protein, 200 mg sodium Price: $1.49 for a 3.75-ounce tin

 10. Spicy Chunky Tomato and Pepper Sauce

-This pasta sauce is not only a major bargain compared to premium brands, it also has no hidden sugars or surprise ingredients.
+This pasta sauce is not only a major bargain compared to premium brands, but it also has no hidden sugars or surprise ingredients.
 Instead, you get healthy fats from the olive oil, minerals, and even a small shot of fiber and protein.

-Per serving (½ cup): 80 calories, 4 g fat (0.5 g sat), 9 g carbs, 2 g fiber, 5 g sugars, 2 g protein, 250 mg sodium
+Per serving (½ cup): 80 calories, 4 g fat (0.5 g sat), 9 g carbs, 2 g fiber, 5 g sugars, 2 g protein, 250 mg sodium Price: $3.49 for a 24-ounce jar

 * The prices in this article reflect those listed by the retailer at the time of publication.
 Prices and local store availability may vary.